 A company which owns 'qualifying IP rights' or has exclusively licensed in such rights, can potentially elect to benefit from the regime.

-The new regime will apply to existing IP which has not been elected into the patent box for a period before 1 July 2016 and to IP rights applied for after 30 June 2016.
+The new regime applies to pre-July 2016 IP which has not been elected into the patent box for a period before 1 July 2016 and to IP rights applied for after 30 June 2016.
 Companies already within the old regime will continue to benefit from that regime, although there will be increased administrative requirements if they have old and new IP.